مقدمه

 🔹 Correct Answer: dark

-📍 **Location in Audio Script:** "**But please be warned that, like all mines, ours is very dark and closed in**"
+📍 Location in Audio Script: "But please be warned that, like all mines, ours is very dark and closed in (Q17)"

 🔹 Analysis of the Answer: The audio describes the mine as being "very **dark** and closed in."

-⚠️ **Potential Traps:** "**Closed in**" is a descriptor, but "**dark**" is the key characteristic mentioned that makes it unsuitable for children.
+⚠️ Potential Traps: "Closed in" is a valid descriptor, but "**dark**" is the characteristic that fits the context of "unsuitable."

 📝 Question 18: village school - classrooms and a special exhibition of ______